Learn About Extending Unemployment Benefits in South Carolina

-The Extended Benefits Program in South Carolina
+Learn About the Extended Benefits Program in South Carolina

 Workers were not eligible for a South Carolina unemployment extension through the Extended Benefits (EB) program.
 This program was also created by the federal government, and it allowed workers to extend their benefits until the program expired.
 The EB program, like the EUC, required states to meet certain standards before it distributed benefits to its residents.
 However, as the economy improved, Congress no longer saw a need for the EUC or EB program.

-Alternatives to a South Carolina Unemployment Extension
+Learn About Alternatives to a South Carolina Unemployment Extension

 If there is no way to get an unemployment extension in South Carolina, individuals will need to rely on their own funds.
 This may sound like a daunting task to some, but there are ways to ensure that your needs are met after your unemployment funds expire.

 If you have exceeded your maximum benefit amount or your benefit year is coming to an end, try following some of the following tips if you cannot get an unemployment compensation extension in SC: